-This report does not take into account the adjusted boundaries of any or all of the County supervisorial districts as a result of the county's population changes and following the 2020 decennial federal census count.
-The established new supervisorial district boundaries will be reflected in the FY 2022/23 Pavement Management Report.
+This report takes into account the adjusted boundaries of any or all of the County supervisorial districts as a result of the county's population changes and following the 2020 decennial federal census count.
+The established new supervisorial district boundaries are reflected in this FY 2022/23 Pavement Management Report.